dtcenter/METplus/docs/Users_Guide/getting_started.rst

   * What is the standard for comparison that provides a reference level of skill (e.g., persistence, climatology, reference model)?

-  * What is the geographic location of the model data being evaluated?
+  * What domain should be used to evaluate on:
-    Are there specific areas of interest for the evaluation?
+    The model domain, observation domain (if gridded), or some other domain?

-  * What domain should be used to evaluate on the model domain, observation domain (if gridded), or some other domain?
+  * What domain should be used to evaluate on: The model domain, observation domain (if gridded), or some other domain?

   * What is the evaluation time period?